getuhoo/uhooair-homeassistant/README.md

 Integrates support for the [uHoo](https://getuhoo.com/) air quality monitor into Home Assistant.

-This integration has been tested with the uHoo home device.
-It might work with the business uHoo Aura device but that is untested.
+This integration is for uHoo home accounts.

 ![uHoo device view](dashboard.png)

-This is based on https://github.com/csacca/uhoo-homeassistant, updated for current compatibility.
+This is based on existing implementations like https://github.com/csacca/uhoo-homeassistant and https://github.com/andrewleech/uhoo-homeassistant.

 ## Installation